Bring radical: The method of differential resolvents

 The solution of the differential resolvent, being a fourth order ordinary differential equation, depends on four constants of integration, which should be chosen so as to satisfy the original quintic.
-This is a Fuchsian ordinary differential equation of hypergeometric type, whose solution turns out to be identical to the series of hypergeometric functions that arose in Glasser's derivation above.
+This is a Fuchsian ordinary differential equation of hypergeometric type.

 This method may also be generalized to equations of arbitrarily high degree, with differential resolvents which are partial differential equations, whose solutions involve hypergeometric functions of several variables.

 A general formula for differential resolvents of arbitrary univariate polynomials is given by Nahay's powersum formula.

 Doyle–McMullen iteration

 In 1989, Peter Doyle and Curt McMullen derived an iteration method that solves a quintic in Brioschi normal form: